AKoehler95/AEM/README.md

 3. A donor and an acceptor source element.
 4. A donor source element in a vertical domain.

 5. A Jupyter Notebook file, which compiles all results from scripts 1-4.
+Note that The single donor source case is implemented in an interactive way.

 6. Script for plotting the results of the sensitivity analysis